 When done correctly, A/B tests are a great way to improve the performance of your emails.
 A/B tests make it possible to move towards your long-term goals, ensuring each change along the way has a positive impact on your success.

 And if you’ve had any successful A/B tests or results you’d like to share, let people know in the comments below.

 P.S.
-If you want to set up and run A/B tests on your behavioral emails in Customer.io, we have a complete walk-through in our documentation.
+If you want to set up and run A/B tests on your behavioral emails in Customer.io, we have a complete walk-through in our documentation for campaigns and newsletters.
 You can also learn how we calculate our CTBO (and how to calculate your own) by visiting our “Understanding Your A/B Test Results” page.